ZJUHSY/cs284a_hw3-2_webpage/README.md

 ## Project Overview

 In this project, we choose part 1 and part 2.
 Both of the parts implemnt material modeling to get the precise light of different objects by its material.
-In part 1, I have implemented reflect and refract function to calculate wi.
+In part 1, We have implemented reflect and refract function to calculate wi.
 And we implement f-value function of both mirror (merely reflect) and glass (both reflect and refract) models according to its brightness attribute.
+In part 2, we implemented the Microfacet mode, such as isotropic rough conductors that only reflect.
+We completed the Normal Distribution Function(NDF) and cpmputed the Fresnel Term, then combined them into Microfacet BRDF, finally, we implemented Importance Sampling to optimize sampling mode.

 ## Part1: Mirror and Glass Materials